wwgberlin/book-club/grokking-algorithms/ChapterTwo/chapter_two.md

 - protobufs use a lot of pointer semantics for arrays?
     - stricter contract?
     - for nil checking
+- swapping instead of using more memory

 ## To do
-- benchmarking for the different functions
+[] benchmarking for the different functions
-- tests
+[] tests
+[] try recursion?